robstraker/deep-learning-specialization-coursera/README.md

 Recurrent Neural Networks, Word Embeddings, Word2Vec and GloVE, Sentiment Classification, Sequence to Sequence Architectures, Speech Recognition

 For further information on topics and technologies covered, see [TOPICS.md](deep-learning-specialization-coursera/TOPICS.md).

+## Syllabus

+### Course 1: Neural Networks and Deep Learning
+**Week 1: Introduction to deep learning.** Be able to explain the major trends driving the rise of deep learning, and understand where and how it is applied today.

+**Week 2: Neural Networks Basics.** Learn to set up a machine learning problem with a neural network mindset.
+Learn to use vectorization to speed up your models.

+**Week 3: Shallow neural networks.** Learn to build a neural network with one hidden layer, using forward propagation and backpropagation.

+**Week 4: Deep Neural Networks.** Understand the key computations underlying deep learning, use them to build and train deep neural networks, and apply it to computer vision.

+### Course 2: Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization
+**Week 1: Practical aspects of Deep Learning.**

+**Week 2: Optimization algorithms.**

+**Week 3: Hyperparameter tuning, Batch Normalization and Programming Frameworks.**

+### Course 3:
+**Week 1: ML Strategy (1).**

+**Week 2: ML Strategy (2).**

+### Course 4:
+**Week 1: Foundations of Convolutional Neural Networks.** Learn to implement the foundational layers of CNNs (pooling, convolutions) and to stack them properly in a deep network to solve multi-class image classification problems.

+**Week 2: Deep convolutional models: case studies.** Learn about the practical tricks and methods used in deep CNNs straight from the research papers.

+**Week 3: Object detection.** Learn how to apply your knowledge of CNNs to one of the toughest but hottest field of computer vision: Object detection.

+**Week 4: Special applications: Face recognition & Neural style transfer.** Discover how CNNs can be applied to multiple fields, including art generation and face recognition.
+Implement your own algorithm to generate art and recognize faces!

+### Course 5: Sequence Models
+**Week 1: Recurrent Neural Networks.** Learn about recurrent neural networks.
+This type of model has been proven to perform extremely well on temporal data.
+It has several variants including LSTMs, GRUs and Bidirectional RNNs, which you are going to learn about in this section.

+**Week 2: Natural Language Processing & Word Embeddings.** Natural language processing with deep learning is an important combination.
+Using word vector representations and embedding layers you can train recurrent neural networks with outstanding performances in a wide variety of industries.
+Examples of applications are sentiment analysis, named entity recognition and machine translation.

+**Week 3: Sequence models & Attention mechanism.** Sequence models can be augmented using an attention mechanism.
+This algorithm will help your model understand where it should focus its attention given a sequence of inputs.
+This week, you will also learn about speech recognition and how to deal with audio data.

 ## Programming Assignments